arctic-cheetah/COMP3331/lab02/lab02.md

 ### 3.4) How many bytes of content are being returned to the browser?

-73 bytes of html content is returned:
+73 bytes of html content are returned:

 ![img](./lab02-q3-4.png)